-These must be waived, however, if it is your current policy to charge tenants for damage beyond reasonable wear and tear, you can also charge your tenants for damage beyond reasonable wear and tear that their emotional support duck has wrought.
+Emotional support animal laws dictate that these fees must be waived for ESA owners.
+However, if you currently charge tenants for damage beyond reasonable wear and tear, you can also charge your tenants for damage from their emotional support duck.

 In fact, you might clarify in writing specifically that any damage done by the animal or human that is beyond reasonable wear and tear can and will be deducted from their normal standard deposit or charged to them some other way.
 The ESA letter is not a license for their emotional support pony to tear up your property.

-ESAs can be required to be up to date on vaccines and to receive regular veterinary care.
+You can require that ESAs are up-to-date on vaccines and to receive regular veterinary care.

-As you would with any animal on the property, pay attention and record any signs or reports of abuse or neglect.
-ESAs are not exempt from animal cruelty laws, which are a criminal matter.
-If you become aware of anything like this on your property, you should take appropriate action.
-You are also within your rights to address bad behavior, such as excess noise or aggression.
+Therapy animals are not exempt from animal cruelty laws, which are a criminal matter.
+So if you see anything like this, take appropriate action.
+In addition, you are within your rights to address bad behavior, such as noise or aggression.
 Certainly if the animal attacks someone, you should get it off your property immediately.
 All bets are off at that point.

 Remember the famous emotional support peacock?
-If you can make a case that the proposed emotional support tiger would pose a threat to others or could not be accommodated on the property within reason, you might have a case to deny the tenant.
+If the proposed animal poses a threat or can’t be reasonably accommodated, you might have a case for denial.
 But you would probably have a battle on your hands if you tried to deny an emotional support mini horse or monkey.
-Consult an attorney if in doubt!
+Consult an attorney if in doubt.